GOVERNMENT INVESTIGATIONS & LITIGATION

 500+

-HEALTHCARE FRAUD CASES DEFENDED
+HEALTHCARE FRAUD CASES handled

 Past Experience

-HEALTHCARE FRAUD EXPERTISE
+HEALTHCARE FRAUD specialists

-Pharmacy Audit Defense Lawyers
+Healthcare Fraud Defense Lawyers

 When your reputation, livelihood, or freedom is threatened, our team of experienced healthcare fraud defense attorneys is your strongest advocate.
+We have litigated hundreds of healthcare fraud and criminal cases in courtrooms across the country, and successfully settled many more before charges were brought.

 1200+